cs573-24s/a1-ghd3/README.md

 The design prioritizes user interaction, ensuring a seamless and intuitive experience:

 **Tooltip**: A tooltip is implemented to display information about nodes when hovered over.
-For example, Screenshot 2.
+(Screenshot 2)

 **Popup**: A popup appears when a user clicks on a node, presenting detailed information such as the node's name, label, and shape description.
 The timed disappearance of the popup after a few seconds.
-For example, Screenshot 3.
+(Screenshot 3)

 **Creating a border around graph**: Nodes are constrained within specified boundaries to prevent them from going beyond the canvas edges.